-The Justice Action Network is the first and largest 501(c)4 organization in the country to bring together progressive and conservative partners to make our criminal justice system fairer, more efficient, and effective while ensuring public safety.
-The Justice Action Network employs federal and state lobbying, public advocacy, and public education efforts to pass sweeping criminal justice reforms that advance the following policy goals:
+The Justice Action Network is the first and largest 501(c)4 organization in the country to bring together progressive and conservative partners and collaborate with law enforcement, business, civil rights, victims’ rights, and faith-based groups to make our justice system more effective and cost-efficient.
+The Justice Action Network employs federal and state-specific lobbying, public advocacy, and public education efforts to pass sweeping criminal justice reforms that advance the following policy goals:

-- To safely reduce the exploding prison population and astronomical costs to taxpayers
+- To enact data-driven sentencing reforms that safely address the prison population and associated taxpayer costs

 Created in the summer of 2015 to expand and drive forward the building criminal justice reform effort in the United States, the Justice Action Network has turned national momentum and widespread support into concrete action.
-Since our inception, we have worked to advance bipartisan reform legislation at the federal level, and successfully passed significant legislation in 11 priority states.
+Since our inception, we have worked to advance bipartisan reform legislation at the federal level, and successfully passed significant legislation across the country.

 For more information on our legislative successes, see our accomplishments page.